View

 }

-The file app/view/user/hello.blade.php should be as follows:
+The file app/view/user/hello.blade.php as follows:

 <!doctype html>